 No longer eating or drinking:

-A very sick cat loses his appetite, which may be due to feeling extremely ill, too tired to eat, have less need for food or due to inactivity.
+A very sick cat loses his appetite, which may be due to feeling extremely ill, diminished sense of smell and taste, too tired to eat, have less need for food or due to inactivity.
 He may remain thirsty, and some will even drink a little.
-By this time dehydration is usually severe.
+By this time, dehydration is usually severe.
 The day before my cat died from chronic kidney disease would hang over his water bowl, but he was too sick to drink.

 Urinary and fecal incontinence: